BabylonJS/OldDocumentationSite/content/overviews/Standard/Using_The_Canvas2D.md

  - Notify observers of the data change

 The implementer doesn't have to take care of these things, it's free!

+== WARNING: for custom type properties like Vector3 for instance, changing only the .x/y/z won't trigger a property change and nothing will happen.
+You have to assign a new object for the change to be detected! ==

 ### Rendering